-Fruits – Finch love an assortment of fruits.
+Fruits – Finch loves an assortment of fruits.
 You can try apples, pears, grapes, pumpkin, and peaches as a treat to add on to your seed feeders.
-Cut the fruits in small, bite sized pieces and only add a handful at a time to keep them from overeating.
-You want to keep the balance in check of a 75% seed to fruit ratio.
+Cut the fruits into small, bite-sized pieces and only add a handful at a time to keep them from overeating.
+You want to keep the balance in check for a 75% seed to fruit ratio.
 Like us, some will choose more fruits and over-indulge.
 You want to keep a healthy balance.

 Nectar: It is not uncommon to see a house finch sipping nectar from a hummingbird feeder.
 During the winter months, they actively seek out maple trees and will snack on the sap.